uprisecampaigns/uprise-app/app/client/src/content/search-definitions.md

 (such as Facebook or MeetUp Groups), but can also be organized entirely within the UpRise Platform.

-### Ongoing Action
+### Ongoing Opportunities
-Any action that has no set beginning and end, such as taking on a role in a campaign or working on a project.
-Different from recurring actions which are actions which take place in a specific time slot but are repeated on multiple days.
+Any opportunity that has no set beginning and end, such as taking on a role in a campaign or working on a project.
+Different from recurring opportunities which are opportunities which take place in a specific time slot but are repeated on multiple days.

 Location
 -------------------------------------------

-### Virtual Action
+### Virtual Opportunity
-Any action that can be done from a remote location, such as online research, writing and design.
+Any opportunity that can be done from a remote location, such as online research, writing and design.

 ### Campaign Active Area